 What does "OG" mean?

-The Open Graph protocol was introduced by Facebook and is now recognized by most platforms (LinkedIn, X/Twitter, Slack, iMessage, etc.).
+"OG" stands for Open Graph, a metadata standard that tells social platforms how to render link previews.
+The protocol was introduced by Facebook and is now recognized by most platforms (LinkedIn, X/Twitter, Slack, Discord, WhatsApp, iMessage, and more).

 What is an Open Graph image?

-for Twitter Cards) that appears in link previews when your URL is shared.
+It's the image referenced by the og:image meta tag (and twitter:image for Twitter Cards) that appears in link previews when your URL is shared.

 <meta property="og:title" content="Your Page Title" />